jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 One of the advantages of running SQL Database on Microsoft Azure is being able to scale performance up or down, manually or automatically, to quickly adapt to changing demand.
 SQL Database features a broad spectrum of performance levels, with each level offering guaranteed performance.
 It also offers [elastic pools](https://docs.microsoft.com/azure/sql-database/sql-database-design-patterns-multi-tenancy-saas-applications) for hosting multitenant apps without the usual trade-off in performance, management, and security.

-In this lab, you will create an Azure SQL Database and populate it with records.
-You will create an Azure API App to communicate with the database, create a Universal Windows Platform app to access the APIs, and use features of SQL Database to limit the information returned to users based on their role in the organization.
+In this lab, you will create an Azure SQL Database and populate it with data from the venerable Northwind datase.
+You will create an Azure API App to expose the database securely to clients using REST calls, create a Universal Windows Platform app to access the database through the API App, and use features of SQL Database to limit the information returned to users based on their identity.

 <a name="Objectives"></a>
 ### Objectives ###